 Foie gras.
 A delicate subject.

 When did the cooking of whole ducks and ducklings take a back seat to their hefty relatives?
 In the 1960s and early 1970s.
 Why?
 Increased production of and demand for foie gras.
 The ducks and geese with enlarged livers also had large breasts, which we call magret de canard.
 Andre Daguin, distinguished chef of the Hotel de France in Auch in the Gers region of Gascony, was said to have ‘invented’ magret de canard.
 The word magret is a combination of lo magret, a Gascon word, and le ‘maigret’, a French word which loosely means a lean piece of meat.
 Recipes calling for the ‘filet’ of duck have always been around but Daguin’s magret was larger and thicker than ordinary duck breast due to the fattening or engraissement of the ducks for their livers.
 Chef Daguin had been serving his duck breast since 1959 but his recipe for magret, cooked as a steak with a green peppercorn sauce took off in the mid-1960s.
 Gavage or the forced feeding of ducks and geese is either miraculous or torture depending on your point of view.
 From a historical perspective, it is one of the most ancient practices and even depicted in frescoes from Egyptian tombs at Saqqara.
 Today, the consumption of foie gras has never been greater.
 Indeed, a vendor at La Valette Foie Gras, a chain of boutiques in France, described foie gras as somewhat banalisé or commonplace rather than the luxurious treat it once was.
 As to the ethics of foie gras, there has been much written pro and con on the subject and the state of California has banned its production.
+[Note: the law was overturned in 2015 but appeals are pending.]
 I tend toward the opinion of William Bernet, owner of the Restaurant Severo (who serves beef not foie gras)

 On devrait dépenser son énergie sur les problèmes de la faim dans le monde plutôt que sur la polémique autour du foie gras.